Myth or fact?

 problems with the drinking water

-There are limits to how much you can rely on what the seller says
+Relying on what the seller says

-Take what the seller says in the PDS with a grain of salt.
-As long as a seller is honest, the law doesn’t require that what they’re telling you in the PDS is correct.
-If you want to know something about the state of the property, look into it independently.
+There are limits to how much you can rely on what the seller says in the PDS.
+Take it with a grain of salt.
+As long as a seller is honest about what they know, the law doesn’t require that what they’re telling you in the PDS is correct.
+You also may not be protected if you should have known about the defect.

-Take the time to read the report carefully.
+Read the inspection report carefully.
 Expect a lot of detail — the reports are designed to be comprehensive.
-All homes have problems, even relatively new homes.
+All homes have problems, even relatively new ones.
 Some problems are significant, and others are no big deal.
 When reading the report, focus on the problems that would make the home unlivable, or would be expensive to repair.

 Seeing for yourself